-3. Konica Minolta printers
+2. Konica Minolta printers

-- Printers leased by the PIC for operations. - Lease term three years. - Lease ended at 31 March 2020 with an extension option of two years. - No option to purchase, the lease payments are not linked to an index and no termination option.
+- Printers leased by the PIC for operations. - Lease term three years. - Lease ended at 31 March 2020 with an extension option of two years, an option that the PIC exercised in the current year. - No option to purchase, the lease payments are not linked to an index and no termination option.

-Right of use (continued)
+4. Right-of-use (continued)